 What’s happening at Greenfleet right now?

-In 2022, we are continuing to take climate action with reforestation projects in Victoria, New South Wales, Queensland and New Zealand.
+In 2022, we are continuing to take climate action with upcoming reforestation projects in Victoria, New South Wales, Queensland and New Zealand.

 - We are reconnecting and extending habitat for koalas across Victoria, New South Wales and South East Queensland.
 This work is even more critical with the species now classified as endangered across a number of Australian states.